 It’s a Waste of Time Because Very Young Children Can’t Actually Learn to Read…

-We discussed this point briefly in our other article where we explained that it really is possible to teach very young children to read.
+We discussed this point briefly in our other article where we explained that it is possible to teach some very young children to read.
 We mentioned that our own children were fluent readers before they were three and we gave other examples of people who had similar experiences, such as Larry Sanger, a co-founder of Wikipedia.

 Chartered psychologist, Professor Joan Freeman has commented:

 ”In my practice I see several children a week who can read, write and make excellent conversation, and who are well under school age, some as young as 2.
 No parent or teacher can make a child do this if they are not capable.
 The children are otherwise normal and happy and keen to learn.
 The numbers of them that I can see could doubtless be multiplied by many hundreds around the country.”
 1

 Yet, there are still critics who claim that it’s all a trick or the children have just memorised a few words or even a whole story.
 We know this wasn’t the case with our own children and we’ve no reason to doubt the integrity of Mr Sanger or Professor Freeman.

 So, if we’re so sure that it can be done, why are others adamant that it isn’t possible?
 Sanger discussed several reasons for this in his excellent essay on the subject and we’ll look at some of them here…

 Consider this extract from an article by a developmental psychologist on a popular website:

 When and how can I teach my toddler to read?

 “The truth is, right now you really can’t.
 Children usually don’t start reading before the age of 5 or 6, and for good reason.
 Researchers believe that until that age, most children have not yet formed certain neural connections that allow them to decode printed letters and then mentally combine them to make words.”